Major-Lag98/OR-BIT/README.md

 # OR-BIT
-Ultra Casual Mobile Game about fitting things in a limited space
+Ultra Casual Mobile Game about fitting stuff in a limited space